 When is Whyte vs Bakole?

-Dillian Whyte could take on Martin Bakole Ilunga in Early 2024 in the United Kingdom.
+Dillian Whyte could take on Martin Bakole in Summer 2025 the United Kingdom.

 The fight would be scheduled for 12 rounds in the Heavyweight division, which means there would be no weight limit.